LeandraChristine/voidnet_viator/README.md

 Scripts, code and printable 3d-files for the Voidnet Viator Cyberdeck

 ## Description
-A savage, retro-cyberpunk inspired Cyberdeck with a thrilling human interface, finished for the Hackaday Cyberdeck challenge 2022.
+A savage, retro-cyberpunk inspired Cyberdeck with a focus on human interface, finished for the Hackaday Cyberdeck challenge 2022.

 Built to be a heavy-haptics, typing-friendly and portable device with a comparatively low profile the Viator also features a few add-ons for hardware hacking.
 The custom made high ergonomic roll-pin mouse pointer allows typing on the mechanical keyboard and mouse movement in the same hand position.